Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

 Diagnostic specimen handling Class II, Type A2

-Minute volatile chemical + bio work Class II, Type A2 (ducted)
+Minute volatile chemical plus bio work Class II, Type A2 (canopy connected)

-Larger volatile chemical + bio work Class II, Type B2
+Routine volatile chemical plus bio work Class II, Type B2

 BSL-4 maximum containment Class III